Natceq/WikiAutomationFramework/README.md

 Technical Assignment Given by Equinix for the role of QA Automation Engineer
 - Automation framework is done with Selenium + Java as base programming language + Cucumber framework + TestNG

+### Automation Test Scenarios
+1. Open Wikipedia page and change language for the page.
+Verify that the webpage language has changed for 10 different languages.
+2. Open Wikipedia page and search for 10 different celebrities.
+Log the date of birth and spouse details for each of the celebrities.

 ### How to use
 1. Import project into Ecplise
 2. Navigate to WikiFrameworkRunner